Anshul391/CSS143BackStage/exams/final/readme.md

 **All choice questions are single choice**

-**1. (2pt) Which of the following statements about sorting algorithm is FALSE?**
+**1. (2pt) Which of the following statement about sorting algorithm is FALSE?**

 - (A) Heap sort has O(1) space complexity
-- (B) Quick sort is stable
+- (B) Quicksort is a stable sorting algorithm
-- (C) Bubble sort has O(n^2) time complexity
+- (C) Bubble sort has O(n^2) time complexity, n square that is
 - (D) Merge sort can be implemented by recursion

-**2. (2pt) Which of the following statements about software testing is FALSE?**
+**2. (2pt) Which of the following statement about Stack and Queue ADT is FALSE?**

-- (A) Junit is a Java testing framework
+- (A) Stack is First-In-Last-Out
-- (B) Tests can be done by comparing actual results from running code with known expcted result
+- (B) Queue is Last-In-Last-Out
-- (C) Test cases need to cover both possible data inputs and code paths
+- (C) Stack can be used to implement a recursive algorithm iteratively
-- (D) If my test passes, my code is correct
+- (D) Queue is implemented with array so its size is limited by the initial capacity

-**3. (2pt) Which of the following statements about software testing is FALSE?**
+**3. (2pt) Which of the following statement about software testing is FALSE?**

-- (A) Junit is a Java testing framework
+- (A) JUnit is a Java testing framework
-- (B) Tests can be done by comparing actual results from running code with known expcted result
+- (B) Testing can be done by comparing actual results from running code with known expcted result
 - (C) Test cases need to cover both possible data inputs and code paths
 - (D) If my test passes, my code is correct